LuisColorado-tech/holbertonschool-zero_day/0x03-git/README.md

 *Resources for advanced tasks (Read only after finishing the mandatory tasks):

 * Elaine Yeung (Cohort 2, SF)‘ s Guidelines for the Github rookie - .gitignore
-* Learning branching
-* Effective pull requests and other good practices for teams using Github